hitmantb/skvrmo/README.md

 - Once installation is complete, open MO2 from the installed folder and run "Play Game (SKSE)" from upper right corner, everything is already included and ready to go out of box
 - AMD/GTX users disable DLAA and Nvidia Reflex in MO2 mods to avoid hard crash.
 Enable TAA in game to compensate
+- Disable Dynamic Resolution in Game!
+Super sampling in game should be set to lowest on slider
+- When starting new game, stand still wait for all the start-up scripts to run and finish if you are using NSFW version which takes a minute to install Sexlab animations
+- Always start the game with Play Game (SKSE) in MO2, do not open Steam VR ahead of the time.
+If MO2 gets stuck before opening Steam VR, close MO2 and end all VR Server related processes in task manager
 - 16GB RAM users please increase your virtual memory (or better yet, upgrade to 32 for AAA gaming in 2023) to avoid crashes: https://www.reddit.com/r/skyrimvr/comments/8aa7jt/psa_running_4k_textures_loads_of_mods_is_killing/
-- If you play with left-handed mode and use NSFW, install https://www.nexusmods.com/skyrimspecialedition/mods/34301/ to avoid crash
 - Mods/plugins are disabled for a reason, do not mass enable all, if you did, restore mod order with back arrow on mod tab
 - Do not sort plugins with LOOT, restore plugin order with back arrow on plugin tab if you messed it up
-- Always start the game with Play Game (SKSE) in MO2, do not open Steam VR ahead of the time.
-If MO2 gets stuck before opening Steam VR, close MO2 and end all VR Server related processes in task manager
 - Set Steam resolution based on your headset resolution and GPU
   - On Quest 2 and 3070 for example, I use Virtual Desktop high (equivalent of 135% Steam resolution) and leave Steam itself to 100%, using FSR balanced
   - With the same card, if I have a lower solution headset like the Index I would do 160% Steam resolution
   - With a higher resolution headset like the G2 I will do 100% Steam resolution
-  - Be careful to not stack resolution multipliers, for example 100% in Steam and VD ultra or 1.5x in Oculus app with link means 225% resolution which will make the game a slide show on anything except a 4090
+  - Be careful to not stack resolution multipliers, for example 150% in Steam VR and VD ultra or 1.5x in Oculus app with link means 225% resolution which will make the game a slide show on anything except a 4090, if you are using a high resolution device like Pico 4 or G2
-- Disable Dynamic Resolution in Game!
-Super sampling in game should be set to lowest on slider
-- When starting new game, stand still wait for all the start-up scripts to run and finish if you are using NSFW version which takes a minute to install Sexlab animations
 - Use VRIK power to calibrate your height, it helps with movement and stealth
 - Oculus/Pico users, I strongly recommend Virtual Desktop
 - If you must use Oculus Link, Airlink, or use another headset, see section on Open Composite XR
+- If you play with left-handed mode and use NSFW, install https://www.nexusmods.com/skyrimspecialedition/mods/34301/ to avoid crash

 ## **I have a much better GPU than 3070**